-The Chinese queries were processed in the way as follows:
+The Chinese queries were processed as follows:

-- 1. Each Chinese query was presented a list of comma separated query key terms.
+- Each Chinese query was presented a list of comma separated query key terms.
 Our assumption is that each query key term is either a phrase or a word.
 We found 66 out of 163 query key terms cannot be found in the translation dictionaries.
-We treat all of these as potential Chinese OOV terms, although some of them can be correctly translated word by word. - 2.
+All of these are treated as potential Chinese OOV terms, although some of them can be correctly translated word by word. - 2.
 Using these 66 query key terms as queries, we applied our translation extraction technique and added extracted translation pairs into the translation dictionary. - 3.
-We compiled a segmentation dictionary using the two translation dictionaries.
-We used dictionary-based segmentation with greedyparsing to segment the Chinese queries. - 4.
-In this stage we used the translation dictionary to replace each query key term by all English translations. - 5.
-Our translation disambiguation technique was used to select the most appropriate translation for each Chinese query.
+We used dictionary-based segmentation with greedy-parsing to segment the Chinese queries. - The translation dictionary was then used to replace each query key term by all English translations. - 5.
+The translation disambiguation technique was used to select the most appropriate translation for each Chinese query.